 Events on Council owned land

-When staging events, organisers should be aware that the support of the Police, the Fire & Rescue Service and the North West Ambulance Service in actually running the event cannot be assumed.
+When staging events, organisers cannot assume the support of the Police, the Fire and Rescue Service and the North West Ambulance Service in running the event.

 Events should be planned and organised so that the presence of the emergency services at the event is not required.
-These same services, as part of their "Ribble Valley Safety Advisory Group" role will however, offer any necessary assistance in the planning stages of the event.
+The 'Ribble Valley Safety Advisory Group' will offer any necessary assistance in the planning stages of the event.
 To Tell us about your event please complete the Event Information Form.